FabSwingers.com

 Reply privately, Reply in forum +quote or View forums list

-By *ecretescapeCouple 41 weeks ago
+By *ecretescapeCouple over a year ago

 "Ok so firstly please dont bash me or judge me as i just need advice from fellow people who have experienced this.
 Late last year i was really unwell for a good 4 weeks and my immune system pretty much shut down and had my first cold sore outbreak which was unpleasant.
 I took Aciclovir and it cleared up.
 I had my cervical screening test 2 weeks ago and a few days later a cold sore developed again.
 I did a bit of research and excessive heat can cause this and i was out in the sun a lot!
 This cleared up within a week.
 I have just had my cervical screening results back and i feel like crying but i dont know why.
 The results say HPV positive but no abnormal cells and to return in 12 months for another smear.
 Ive googled like crazy but not much really comes up.
 What does this actually mean.
 Please help x"